Team305/team305.github.io/FinalHardwareImplementation.md

 ## 9.4 Version 2.0
 If a version 2.0 were to be created, several changes to the hardware design would be implemented to enhance performance and usability.

-Firstly, the addition of a sensor capable of measuring both temperature and humidity would increase the efficiency of the mobile weather station.
-This upgrade would particularly benefit greenhouses, where maintaining the appropriate temperature and humidity is crucial for optimal plant growth.
+The first modification involves the addition of a sensor that can gauge both humidity and temperature.
+The device's ability to perform more efficiently as a mobile weather station would increase, resulting in data that is more accurate and trustworthy.
+Owners of greenhouses would particularly benefit from this function because maintaining the ideal temperature and humidity levels is essential for plant growth.

-Secondly, the ambient light sensor would be enhanced to enable the full spectrum via coding.
-Although challenging, with more time and professional assistance, the sensor could be utilized to its fullest potential.
+Secondly, the team wants to make the ambient light sensor better by using some code.
+This might be tough, but they think they can do it with more time and help from experts.
+If they succeed, the sensor will be able to measure all kinds of light.
+This would be helpful for users who want to know more about their environment.

-Thirdly, the motor driver would be upgraded to an SPI-based model, as the current driver was not intended to use this protocol and posed several difficulties while building and programing.
+Thirdly, the team wants to update the motor driver.
+The motor driver can currently enable the SPI protocol, however there were numerous difficulties in doing so.
+The group would research upgrading to an SPI-based motor driver as a result.
+The device's motors might be controlled more consistently with this adjustment.

-Lastly, the team intends to replace the current 64-pin microcontroller with a PIC with around 24 pins, which would fulfill all necessary requirements.
+For the last upgrade the team intends to replace the current 64-pin microcontroller with a PIC with around 24 pins, which would fulfill all necessary requirements.
 The current microcontroller's 64 pins made it challenging to hand-solder and was not fully utilized, making it an unfavorable choice for the project.

 [click here to return to index](/index)